Modern-Prometheus-AI/Neuroca/README.md

 ---

 **Note**: NeuroCognitive Architecture is currently in **ALPHA**.
 Features and interfaces may change significantly as the project develops.
 We warmly welcome **ANY and ALL feedback, bug reports, and feature requests** via GitHub Issues.
-Your input is invaluable as we work towards integrating NCA into the [Apex-CodeGenesis VSCode Extension](https://github.com/justinlietz93/Apex-CodeGenesis).
+Your input is invaluable as we work towards integrating NCA into the [Apex-CodeGenesis VSCode Extension](https://github.com/justinlietz93/Apex-CodeGenesis) and replacing the existing Agno memory system within the [Cogito platform](https://github.com/justinlietz93/Cogito).